 Alcohol & Drug Use

-You are expected to follow the law, whether the travel portions of your Immerse program are abroad or based in the United States.
-In many countries outside of the U.S., it is legal to consume alcohol if you are at least 18 years old.
-While this may allow you to legally consume alcohol, you should remember that the over-consumption of alcohol can have serious impacts on your awareness, judgment, health and safety.
+You are expected to follow the law, whether your program is abroad or based in the United States.
+In many program destinations, it is legal to consume alcohol if you are at least 18 years old.
+While this may allow you to legally consume alcohol, you should remember that the over-consumption of alcohol can have serious impacts on your awareness and judgment, and thus potentially your health and safety.
 You should not let alcohol ruin what might be one of the best experiences of your college career.
 Some tips to keep in mind and follow:

 - Not everyone on your program is drinking.
 More people than you might think don’t drink, drink very little, or are in recovery.